Mola-TT/postgreSQL_server/USAGE_GUIDE.md

 3. **"FATAL: unsupported startup parameter"**
    - The `ignore_startup_parameters` setting should be configured automatically.
 If issues persist, check `/etc/pgbouncer/pgbouncer.ini`

+4. **"ERROR: broken auth file"**
+   - Run `sudo pgbouncer-users -f` to detect and fix formatting issues in the userlist file
+   - This can happen if there are extra spaces or incorrect formatting in `/etc/pgbouncer/userlist.txt`

 #### Email Alerts Not Working